mobius-network/mobius-client-ruby/README.md

 ### Setting up test user accounts

-1. Create empty Stellar account without a MOBI trustline.
+1. Create an empty Stellar account without a MOBI trustline.
     ```
       $ mobius-cli create account
     ```
-2. Create stellar account with 1,000 test-net MOBI
+2. Create a stellar account with 1,000 test-net MOBI
     ```
       $ mobius-cli create dapp-account
     ```
-3. Create stellar account with 1,000 test-net MOBI and the specified application public key added as a signer
+3. Create a stellar account with 1,000 test-net MOBI and the specified application public key added as a signer
     ```
       $ mobius-cli create dapp-account -a <Your application public key>
     ```

 ### Account Creation Wizard

-Below command will create and setup the 4 account types above for testing and generate a simple HTML test interface that simulates the DApp Store authentication functionality (obtaining a challenge request from an app, signing it, and then openining the specified app passing in a JWT encoded token the application will use to verify this request is from the user that owns the specified MOBI account).
+The below command will create and setup the 4 account types above for testing and generate a simple HTML test interface that simulates the DApp Store authentication functionality (obtaining a challenge request from an app, signing it, and then opening the specified app passing in a JWT encoded token the application will use to verify this request is from the user that owns the specified MOBI account).

 ```
   $ mobius-cli create dev-wallet